eerimoq/simba/doc/library-reference/kernel/timer.rst

 rounded up to the closest system tick.
 That is, a timer can never expire early, but may expire slightly late.

-An application requiring timers with higher precision than the system tick must use the hardware timers.
+Some ports support high resolution single shot timers, which often have higher resolution than the system tick.

 ----------------------------------------------